dwiwad/hockey_site/README.md

 ## Status

-As of 06/26/2026 this project is in extremely early development.Currently focused on setting up the backend file structure and version control.
+As of 06/26/2026 this project is in extremely early development.
+Currently focused on setting up the backend file structure and version control.

 ## Tech Stack (Planned)